2017–18 Gokulam Kerala FC season

-The 2017–18 season was the first season for Gokulam Kerala.
+The 2017–18 season was the first ever season for Gokulam Kerala.
 The club competed in I-League and Super Cup.

 Review and events

 Pre-season

 Gokulam Kerala played 2016–17 Kerala Premier League in pre-season.
 They started the campaign with a victory over Cochin Port Trust on 13 April 2017.
 They qualified to knockout Stage as group champions from Group A. But they lost against FC Thrissur in semi-final on penalties.

 I-League

 Gokulam Kerala debuted in I-League against Shillong Lajong on 21 November 2017 and they lost the match.
 Their first win was in their 4th match against Indian Arrows on 22 December 2017.
 With 21 points including 6 wins, 3 draws and 9 losses Gokulam Kerala finished 7th in the table.